TelegramBots/book/src/FAQ.md

 ### _9. How to fetch a list of all users in chat?_
 You can't with Bot API but it's possible with [WTelegramBot](https://www.nuget.org/packages/WTelegramBot#readme-body-tab).
-Normally, bots can only get the list of administrators (`GetChatAdministratorsAsync`) or detail about one specific member (`GetChatMemberAsync`)
+Normally, bots can only get the list of admins (`GetChatAdministratorsAsync`) or detail about one specific member (`GetChatMemberAsync`)
 Alternatively, you can keep track of users by observing new messages in a chat and saving user info into a database.

 ### _10. How to send a private message to some random user?_